tc-ca/pact-cfapc/PACT Technical Implementation Guide.md

 CC: <RFIPACT-DDICFAPC@tc.gc.ca>

 The Do Not Load (DNL) notice has been cancelled.
-The cargo identified in this airwaybill (see subject line) is no longer prohibited from being transported on a flight to Canada.
+The cargo identified in this air waybill (see subject line) is no longer prohibited from being transported on a flight to Canada.

 This DNL is closed.